-The Michigan Association has adopted the Reach Out and Read as its state service organization for 2017-2018.
-Special Olympics is our national service organization.
+The Michigan Association has adopted the theme of “Support our Veterans” as its state service organization for 2018-2019 school year.

 Membership dues for all Michigan students and advisors is $25 per person ($11 state, $14 national).
-All advisors must pay membership dues and conference fees.
+All student members and chapter advisors must pay membership dues and conference fees.

 The Business Professionals of America name has significant meaning: Business-the field for which we prepare our students, emphasizes that we educate our members to work efficiently, not only in an office setting, but also in a wide variety of business situations.
 Professionals-our students indicate they join to take advantage of a wide variety of professional development opportunities.
 Of America-symbolizes pride in our country and its free enterprise system.

 Business Professionals of America's colors are navy blue, tan and red.
 The navy blue signifies the success achieved through leadership and professionalism.
 Tan represents the bountiful fields of opportunity in America.
-The red symbolizes the friendship obtained through devotion and teamwork in our organization.
+Red symbolizes the friendship obtained through devotion and teamwork in our organization.

 Business Professionals of America's members participate in activities at the local, regional, state, and national levels.